Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

 \item Let $\Pi=G$ be a compact $p$-adic Lie group and $W$ be a Banach locally analytic representation over $\bb{Q}_p$.
 Then, by Lemma \ref{LemmaBanachLocAn}, $W\widehat{\otimes}_{\bb{Q}_p} A$ is a relative locally analytic representation of $\Pi$.

 \item Slightly more generally, suppose that $\Pi$ admits by quotient $\Pi\to G$ a compact $p$-adic Lie group.
 Let $W$ be a Banach locally analytic representation of $G$ over $\bb{Q}_p$.
 Then $W\widehat{\otimes}_{\bb{Q}_p}A$ is a relative locally analytic representation of $\Pi$.
-This is the situation we will face in the application to rigid spaces. \end{enumerate} \end{exam}
+This is the situation we will face in the applications to rigid spaces.

+\item Let $V$ be a finite free semilinear representation of $\Pi$, then $V$ is relative locally analytic.
+Indeed, let $V^0\subset V$ be a $\Pi$-stable $A^0$-lattice with basis $v_1,\ldots, v_k$.
+Then there is some open subgroup $\Pi_0$ acting trivially on all the $v_i$ modulo $pV^0$. \end{enumerate} \end{exam}